wu-json/dovetail/docs/design.md

 - **Container IP unavailable**: Skip container, log warning
 - **Tailscale auth failure**: Log error, skip service creation
 - **Port conflict**: Each service gets its own tsnet server, no conflicts
+- **Duplicate service name**: First container wins; subsequent containers with the same `dovetail.name` are skipped with an error log
+- **Container IP change**: If a container's IP changes (e.g., after restart), the watcher detects this and updates the proxy target without recreating the Tailscale service

+## Network Selection

+When a container is connected to multiple Docker networks, Dovetail selects the target IP using the following priority:

+1. Network specified via `dovetail.network` label (if provided)
+2. Bridge network (if connected)
+3. First available network (alphabetically)

 ## Future Considerations